9 Legit Ways Make Money on the Weekends

 - Social media

 You don’t need any special skills or education to become a VA.
 If you’re great at organizing, communication, and know your way around a computer, or are willing to learn, you’re already halfway to being a successful VA.
+Our guide on how to become a virtual assistant shares helpful tips to learn where to start with this opportunity.

 As a beginner VA, you can expect to earn $15+ per hour.
 If you learn how to specialize in a specific skill, or if you build up your skillset and can sell yourself to higher income-earning clientele, you can earn $30+ per hour.